yumium/tech_notes/C++.md

 // Simple move constructor
 A(A&& arg) : member(std::move(arg.member)) // the expression "arg.member" is lvalue even though arg is an rvalue, so need to use std::move to call move assignment
 {}
+// remember to check this is not called on the same object, if so just return as moving to itself is semantically a no-op
+// also remember the object moved from is left in a valid state

 // Simple move assignment operator
 A& operator=(A&& other)
 {